Fall 2011 - Summer 2012

 |A||Major Concentration (36) + Minor Concentration (18) + 36 credits of electives|

 |B||Major Concentration (36) + Major Concentration (36) + 18 credits of electives|

 |C||Major Concentration (36) + Minor Concentration (18) + Minor Concentration (18) + 18 credits of electives|

-Honours programs demand a high degree of specialisation, and require you to satisfy specific departmental and Faculty Honours requirements while maintaining a good academic standing.
+Honours programs demand a high degree of specialization, and require you to satisfy specific departmental and Faculty Honours requirements while maintaining a good academic standing.
 They are designed to prepare you for graduate study.

 If you want to study at the Honours level in two disciplines, you can combine Joint Honours program components from any two Arts disciplines; see Joint Honours Programs for a list of available programs.
 Each Joint Honours component consists of a maximum of 36 required and complementary credits (not including program prerequisites).
 In cases where a minimum of 24 credits are in courses normally restricted to Honours students, the total of required and complementary credits may be as few as 30.

 To complete a Joint Honours degree, you must achieve a minimum CGPA of 3.00.
 The program GPA (the GPA of all required and complementary courses taken at McGill which constitute the Joint Honours program) must be a minimum of 3.00, although academic units may set higher requirements for your component of the program GPA.